je3f0o/jeefo_command/README.md

 # jeefo_command
-A library or node module designed for create new command line tools.
-It will be parse user arguments and execute desired commands with options.
+NodeJS library designed for create a new command line interface.
+It will be parse user arguments and execute desired commands with desired options.

 ## Install
-`npm i jeefo_command` or `yarn add jeefo_command`
+`npm i jeefo_command`

 ## Available option types
 All type names are case insensitive.